whufclee/XBMC-Python/README.md

-# testing
+# Python-XBMC
-test repo, probably be deleted soon
+A collection of Python scripts which can be run on any XBMC engine